The A to Z of UX - A is for Accessibility - 12 top tips for designing an inclusive user experience

 Here are some tools and guidelines which can also help you:

-iOS Accessibility Guidelines are a useful reference built-in accessibility features, accessibility APIs, and developer tools.
+iOS Accessibility Guidelines are a useful reference for built-in accessibility features, accessibility API's, and developer tools.

 Android Accessibility Overview is equally a valuable resource for improving accessibility and integrating features.

-BBC Accessibility Standards and Guidelines also has some useful information to access about their standards and practices.
+BBC Accessibility Standards and Guidelines also have some useful information to access about their standards and practices.

 WebAIM Color Contrast Checker provides results in real time for regular and large text.